 For some reason people think of Germany as being the beer masters of Europe, but I would take Belgian over German beer every time (although in terms of price, Germany knows what's up).
 Sure, Belgian beer can accurately be described as “that beer in fancy bottles” or “that beer that monks make”, but that's just the beginning.
 Every beer (worth drinking) has it’s own custom glass, and to drink out of a bottle (and they only come in bottles) would be like drinking wine straight from the bottle elsewhere (aka it’s incredibly classy).
 The beer is strong, tasty, varied, and available everywhere.
 I should have never left this place.

-Belgium is divided into two geographical regions: Flemish-speaking Flanders in the north and French-speaking Wallonia in the south.
+Belgium is divided into two geographical regions: Dutch-speaking Flanders in the north and French-speaking Wallonia in the south.
+However, in Flanders, their Dutch language is commonly called Flemish.
 Brussels (the capital city – it's not the other way around) sits more or less in the middle on the country just between the two and (technically speaking) is bilingual (although I found much more French to be spoken here).
 I spent most of my time between Brussels and Flanders where English served to get me around just fine.

 CHOCOLATE, WAFFLES, AND FRIES